bbalog87/catfish-genome/Assemly_pipeline.md

 gap-filled and polished asemblies.

 ### Summary of generated sequencing data
-Tissues from the same single male adult animal (fish) was used to extract DNA for all samples.
+DNA for all samples was extracted from tissues of the same single male adult animal (fish).\

 - **HiFi reads:**
 High fildelity (HiFi) reads data were produced using the circular consensus sequencing (CCS) mode of the PacBio Sequel systems.
 A total of 8,509,466 CCS reads with an avearge N50 reads length of ~16 Kb were yielded, achieving an overall genome coverage of 118x.
 HiFi reads have an average base-level accuracy of >99.6% (Q25).
 These data were mainly used to compute the primary assemblies.